kintone/mcp-server/README_en.md

 As of 2025/08/05, attachment fields cannot be specified in the record add/update tool.
 Also, for user selection fields, organization selection fields, and group selection fields, add/update is only possible if choices are set.

+## Support Policy

+This tool is not covered by the API support desk.

+Please report bugs or request features via [Issues](https://github.com/kintone/mcp-server/issues/new/choose).

 ## Contribution